 However, almost nothing has been done to make vehicles safer for pedestrians involved in crashes.
 So while the number of crash deaths has been declining, the proportion of those deaths suffered by pedestrians has been increasing.
 In fact, for 2015, it jumped 10 percent to reach the highest total deaths since 1996 and the largest proportion of overall traffic fatalities in twenty-five years.

 The problem is beginning to receive recognition throughout America, but we’re significantly behind other parts of the world on this important safety concern.
 In Europe, for instance, vehicle design has taken pedestrian safety into account for several years now, and some vehicles already have external airbags to protect those outside when a collision happens.

 So far, there are no similar safety requirements in the United States.
 But the US Department of Transportation, as part of its vehicle-to-vehicle (V2V) communication research, is already looking into the feasibility of vehicle-to-pedestrian (V2P) technology.
 V2V enables cars to monitor each other’s locations and speeds to avoid collisions.
 Adding V2P, even in limited circumstances such as at crosswalks and bus stops, would help prevent pedestrian crashes.

 If you’ve been the victim of a pedestrian accident caused by a negligent driver or an unsafe road condition, it is often just as important to get legal help as it is to seek medical help after the accident.

 When you face the possibility of large medical bills, lost income, and other recovery expenses, you need someone with a solid understanding of pedestrian accident law on your side.
-At Kohan & Bablove,LLP, we have experience with all varieties of automobile accident law, and we’re ready to put it to work for you.
+At Kohan & Bablove,Injury Attorneys, we have experience with all varieties of automobile accident law, and we’re ready to put it to work for you.
 Call us at 1-844-404-2400 today or reach us by completing the form below.
 Schedule a free consultation to discuss your case, and find out how we can help you.